 West Berkshire District Council has produced a Constitution which sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that these decisions are efficient, transparent and accountable to local people.
 Some of these processes are required by law, while others are a matter for the Council to choose.

-An A4 version of the Council Yearbook.
-Links to the information contained in the Yearbook are also listed on this page.
+Links to the information on our website that are contained in the Yearbook are listed on this page.